How many inches in a cubic foot?

 | 5 | 8,640 |

 Keep this handy if you’re doing conversions often.
-Or better yet — memorize 1,728.
+On top of that, or better yet — memorize 1,728.
 It’s a surprisingly useful number.

 Common Mistakes People Make